jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Preserving confidentiality means protecting an asset or data, even if it's not a secret

   - **Integrity**:
-    - Concept of protecting the reliability and correctness of data
+    - Concept of protecting the reliability and correctness of data; guarding against improper info modification/destruction; includes ensuring non-repudiation and authenticity
     - Integrity protection prevents unauthorized alterations of data
     - Preventing unauthorized subjects from making modifications
     - Preventing authorized subjects from making unauthorized modifications, such as mistakes